 Mendenhall went 2–10 in his first season at Virginia, the first time in his career he’s had a losing record.
-He will have to prove he’s the right fit at Virginia after winning 99 games in 11 seasons at BYU.
+He rebounded to win six games in Year 2 and appears to have the program on the right track.
+He won 99 games in 11 seasons at BYU.
 Bennett and Arizona’s Sean Miller are battling for the title as the top coach in college basketball who has never been to a Final Four.

 Football: Paul Johnson

 Johnson suffered a losing record for the second time in three years and has gone three straight seasons with a non-winning mark in ACC play.
 That followed a stretch of four straight winning league seasons.
 Pastner has done a solid job during his brief time at Tech but will miss the NCAA Tournament for the second time in two seasons.

 12. NC State

 Doeren earned a contract extension after guiding the Wolfpack to a 9–4 record in 2017.
 Still, he’s 15–25 in the ACC in five seasons and has never fully been embraced by the fan base in Raleigh.
 Keatts has re-energized the NC State program and has his team on the NCAA Tournament bubble as the regular season winds down.

 13. Boston College

 Addazio greatly improved his job security by leading the Eagles to two straight winning seasons.
 The Eagles went 4–4 in the ACC in 2017 after combining to win only two conference games in the two previous seasons.
 Christian struggled mightily in his first three seasons (6–48 in the ACC), but the Eagles are showing signs of life in 2017-18.
 It might not be enough to earn a spot in the NCAA Tournament, but it likely will ensure Christian gets at least one more year at the school.